godaddy/asherah/csharp/AppEncryption/README.md

  - **WithRegion**: Specifies the region for the AWS DynamoDb client.
  - **WithEndPointConfiguration**: Adds an EndPoint configuration to the AWS DynamoDb client.

-Below is an example of a DynamoDB metastore that use a Global Table named `TestTable`
+Below is an example of a DynamoDB metastore that uses a Global Table named `TestTable`

 ```c#
 // Setup region via global default or via other AWS .NET SDK mechanisms